Human Rights and Modern Slavery Statement

 This statement is made pursuant to the Modern Slavery Act 2015 (“Act”).
 It outlines the steps that we as a business are taking in relation to our responsibilities under the Act and includes the activities undertaken during the year to identify the risk of potential slavery and human trafficking in Pets at Home’s supply chain and in other parts of our business operations.

 Pets at Home Group plc is the UK's leading pet care business; our commitment is to make sure pets and their owners get the very best advice, products and care.
 Pet products are available online or from our 449 superstores, many of which also have vet practices and grooming salons.
 Pets at Home also operates a UK leading small animal veterinary business, supporting 468 First Opinion joint venture practices located both in our stores and in standalone locations, as well as 4 Specialist Referral Centres.

-Our mission is to be the best pet shop in the world.
+Our vision is to be the best pet care business in the world.
 We therefore take great care in operating our business and in selecting our business partners and suppliers.
 The products we sell are sourced from a broad range of suppliers – both national and international.
 We are the only UK pet retailer to have a dedicated sourcing office in the Far East.
-From our regional base in Hong Kong, which opened in 2012, we have a team of product technologists who support our buyers, oversee our suppliers and monitor production.
+From our regional base in Hong Kong, which opened in 2012, we have a team of product technologists who support our buyers, oversee and monitor our suppliers and monitor production and supply standards.

 Group Chief Executive Officer